Provably Learning Diverse Features in Multi-View Data with Midpoint Mixup: Proofs of Main Results

 \begin{subproof}[Proof of Claim \ref{y2gradlb}] By near-identical logic to the steps leading to Equation \ref{efullgrad} and using Equation \ref{diaglb}, we obtain (following the same notation as before):

-Where above we have absorbed a factor of $1/2$ resulting from mixing classes and the feature noise component into the asymptotic term in front of the summation (and again the $\beta_{y, p}$ are random variables following the signal coefficient distribution for class $y$).

-Now we break the rest of the proof into two cases: whether Equation \ref{lessclass} holds or not.
-In the former case, using Claim \ref{linexpgap} and our assumption in the statement of the claim that Equation \ref{y1lb} holds, we get (from linearity of expectation):
+Now we break the rest of the proof into two cases: whether the condition on the set $U_{y, s}$ from Claim \ref{linexpgap} holds for some $s \neq y$ or not.
+In the former case, using Corollary \ref{linexpgapcor} and our assumption in the statement of the claim that Equation \ref{y1lb} holds, we get (from linearity of expectation):

-We may now use Equation \ref{y2lbstep1} and Assumption \ref{as2} to decompose the RHS of Equation \ref{efullgrad2} and form a lower bound.
-In doing so, we recall that Assumption \ref{as2} implies that the following function is decreasing in $x$.